Myekman/strong-gymnastic-studios/README.md

 * My fantastic mentor at Code Institute

-Ans also all awesome people att slack code institute community who are warm and helpful every time.
+And also all awesome people att slack code institute community who are warm and helpful every time.

 ## Great sources

 https://www.w3schools.com/

-Image in top site looks in differns devices are made with:
+Image in top that present site in differns devices are made with:

 http://ami.responsivedesign.is/